 GP DISASTER RECOVERY PLAN

-The original purpose of a disaster recovery plan in NHS general practice was to deal with the computer system failing, at a time when back-ups were vital and GP computer systems were still in their infancy.
-Nowadays, the plan must account for continuing to run a medical practice if the building itself, or the practice’s personnel, are suddenly not available.
+The original purpose of a Disaster Recovery Plan in NHS general practice was to deal with the computer system failing, at a time when local back-ups were vital and GP computer systems were still in their infancy.
+Nowadays, the ‘contingency’ plan must account for continuing to run a medical practice if the building itself, or the practice’s personnel, are suddenly not available.
 The weather has also caused concern in recent years with the risk of flooding in low lying areas or simply ‘burst pipes’.
-The Care Quality Commission is now inspecting practices nationwide and this is one of the areas they are taking a look at.
+What if a Practice Manager dies, or a singlehanded practice is suddenly without it’s GP.
+The Care Quality Commission is now inspecting practices nationwide and this is one of the important areas they are taking a look at.

 Don’t break a leg please!